sahandevs/SProtector/README.md

 ## :file_folder: To do list & features

-Note : :beginner: means de4dot(and some moded ones) tested and failded in deobf
+Note : :beginner: means de4dot(and some moded ones) tested and failded in deobf (Methods without it means not tested)

 - [x] Anti Debug ( thanks to @RexProg :heart: )
 - [x] :beginner:Constants ( i've commented integer encryption because it is not completed yet)